GMOD/dash_jbrowse/README.md

 Dash JBrowse's `LinearGenomeView` is a Dash component that wraps the [JBrowse React Linear Genome View](https://jbrowse.org/storybook/lgv/main/) and makes it possible to embed an interactive genome browser into any Dash application.
 Now supporting the `CircularGenomeView` as well.

-The suite enables users to configure and integrate JBrowse's interactive genome browser in any python ecosystem.

 ![Dash JBrowse LGV configured with human data](https://raw.githubusercontent.com/GMOD/dash_jbrowse/main/images/demo.png)

 ![Dash JBrowse CGV configured with human data](https://raw.githubusercontent.com/GMOD/dash_jbrowse/main/images/demo2.png)